Best Credit Cards in

 How to Choose the Best Credit Card in Pakistan (2026)

 Picking the right credit card in Pakistan is not about which has the lowest annual fee — it is about which gives you the most value for your specific spending habits.
-Here is how to think about it:
+A frequent traveler should not be using the same card as someone who mainly pays utility bills.

 Step 1 — Know your primary use case

-Step 2 — Understand if you can realistically waive the annual fee
+Step 2 — Understand the fee waiver before applying

-Most premium cards in Pakistan have high annual fees, but they can be waived on spend targets.
+Most premium cards in Pakistan have high annual fees that can be waived by hitting a spend target.
 HBL Green requires only Rs.
-50,000 in spending within 60 days to waive Rs.
+50,000 spend to waive Rs.
 6,500.
 HBL Platinum needs Rs.
 5,00,000 to waive Rs.
 22,000.
-If you can consistently hit the threshold, the card becomes effectively free year after year.
+If you can consistently hit the threshold, the card is effectively free.

 Step 3 — Never carry a balance unless absolutely necessary

-The markup rate on Pakistani credit cards reaches up to 3.5% per month — that is 42% annually.
+The markup rate on Pakistani credit cards can reach up to 3.5% per month — that is 42% annually.
 If you carry Rs.
-1,00,000 in unpaid balance for a year, you could owe Rs.
-42,000 in markup charges alone.
-Credit cards in Pakistan reward people who pay in full every month and heavily penalize those who don’t.
+1,00,000 in unpaid balance for a year, you owe Rs.
+42,000 in charges alone.
+Credit cards reward people who pay in full every month.

 You get 21–51 days interest-free if you pay your full statement balance by the due date.
-The moment you pay only the minimum or a partial amount, markup starts from the original transaction date — not from the due date.
-This is the single most expensive mistake Pakistani credit card holders make.
+The moment you pay only the minimum, markup starts from the original transaction date — not the due date.
+This is the most expensive mistake Pakistani cardholders make.

 Annual Fee Waiver Rules — All Major Banks 2026

-- HBL FuelSaver: ⚠️ No waiver available — monthly fee applies unconditionally
+- HBL FuelSaver: ⚠️ No waiver available — monthly fee is unconditional

-- Bank Alfalah / MCB / UBL / SC: Spend-based waivers exist — confirm current threshold with your branch as amounts change periodically
+- Bank Alfalah / MCB / UBL / SC: Spend-based waivers exist — confirm current thresholds with your branch

-Important for HBL existing customers: A Direct Debit Instruction (DDI) must be set up to qualify for the fee waiver.
-This condition does not apply to New to Bank (NTB) customers.
+Note for existing HBL account holders: A Direct Debit Instruction (DDI) must be active to qualify for the fee waiver.
+This does not apply to New to Bank (NTB) customers.

-- BankIslami: A fully dedicated Islamic bank — no conventional banking at all.
+- BankIslami: A fully dedicated Islamic bank — no conventional products at all.

-- UBL Ameen: UBL’s dedicated Islamic banking window with credit card products.
+- UBL Ameen: UBL’s Islamic banking window with Shariah-compliant credit cards.

-When applying for an Islamic credit card, always ask the bank for the Shariah Supervisory Board approval documentation and the specific fatwa number for the product.
-A legitimate Islamic credit card will have this documentation readily available.
+When applying for an Islamic credit card, ask the bank for the Shariah Supervisory Board’s approval document and the specific fatwa number for the product.
+A genuine Islamic credit card will have this documentation available.

 ⚠️ Charges That Catch Most Pakistanis Off Guard

-- Foreign Transaction Fee: 4% of transaction amount on most cards — significantly increases the cost of international online shopping (Amazon, AliExpress, subscriptions etc.)
+- Foreign Transaction Fee: 4% on most cards — this makes international online shopping (Amazon, Netflix, etc.) significantly more expensive

 - Cash Advance Fee: Rs.
-1,000 or 3% (whichever is higher) + markup from day one, with no grace period — avoid using credit cards for cash withdrawals
+1,000 or 3% (whichever higher) + markup from day one — avoid using credit cards for cash

-- e-CIB Default: Any missed payment is reported to State Bank of Pakistan’s credit bureau and stays for 2 years
+- e-CIB Default: Any missed payment stays on your SBP credit report for 2 years

-- Employment type: Salaried gets faster approvals; self-employed need bank statements, NTN & business registration
+- Employment: Salaried gets fastest approval; self-employed need bank statements, NTN, business registration

-- e-CIB credit history: Defaults stay on your SBP report for 2 years from date of settlement
+- e-CIB history: Defaults stay on SBP report for 2 years from settlement date

-- Bank relationship: Having a savings/current account with the bank significantly improves approval chances
+- Bank relationship: Having an existing account improves approval chances significantly

-- Required documents: CNIC copy, 3 months salary slips, 6 months bank statement, employment letter, utility bill
+- Documents needed: CNIC, 3 months salary slips, 6 months bank statement, employment letter, utility bill

-Freelancers and self-employed individuals can apply with 6 months of bank statements, NTN certificate and business registration.
-Alternatively, a secured credit card (backed by a fixed deposit) requires no income proof — your credit limit is 80–90% of your FD.
-This is the easiest and most reliable route for freelancers, overseas Pakistanis, and those with irregular income.
+Freelancers and self-employed individuals can get a secured credit card backed by a fixed deposit — no income proof required.
+Your credit limit is 80–90% of the FD amount.
+This is the most reliable route for those with irregular income.

 Frequently Asked Questions

-The most searched questions about credit cards in Pakistan — answered with verified information.
+The most searched questions about credit cards in Pakistan — answered accurately.